Which Rewards Programs Let You Pool Points and Miles With Others for Free? Which Rewards Programs Let You Pool Points and Miles With Others for Free?

 Lufthansa Miles & More

-Norwegian Rewards CashPoints
+Norwegian Reward CashPoints

-Norwegian Rewards allows you to create a Family Account with up to seven members.
+Norwegian Reward allows you to create a Family Account with up to seven members.
 This program also sports the loosest definition of “family,” putting it on the record that a family account can include anyone you know (or don't know if you want to push the limits).

 “You can freely choose to invite whoever you want.
 Although Family Account was designed for families to earn CashPoints together, we do not restrict it for other uses, such as inviting your friends or similar.”

 With those definitions, you could pool points from any seven accounts into a family account, with the only stipulation being that members of a family account must remain members of the account for a minimum of three months.
 And at least one member must be over 18 years old.
+Additionally, if you leave a pool, the points that you have contributed will stay with the pool.

 There are a few rules and regulations to wrap your head around, but overall the Norwegian Rewards Family Pooling feature is more flexible than any of its U.S. counterparts.